diogro/SBM_manuscript/main.md

 ## Gene Ontology enrichment

 We assess the biological relevance of the clustering obtained by each method by comparing their gene ontology (GO) enrichment.
 We filter enrichment using a Benjamini-Hochberg FDR rate of 5\%, with a minimum of 4 genes in the enriched set.
-We ran GO in all identified clusters using the clusterProfiler R package v4.2.2 [@Yu2012-tz].
+All gene ontology analysis were done using the clusterProfiler R package v4.2.2 [@Wu2021-db] and the Org.Dm.eg.db database package v3.15 [@godb].

 # Results